 But then how do you explain the money made by high frequency trading?
 I don’t have to.
 Micheal Lewis did a phenomenal job with Flash boys – the indictment of the HFT industry.
 Essentially the same argument.
 Latency and lag times.
 Get to markets before investors, buyers and price information does.
 Beat the participants with speed.
 Legally front run ahead of buyers by anticipating their larger buy orders.
 Get to the future before the rest of the world arrives at it.

 If you haven’t read Flash boys see the Michael Lewis and IEX Churchill Club meeting footage to catch up on HFT and market challenges.

 How do you get to the future before the world arrives at it?
 You get there by taking a step back and identifying trends before they become trends.
 Or even better creating and feeding trends before the world discovers them.
 Identifying relationships and following them through to the source so that you can understand how a given relationship will hold or behave under a range of possible future scenarios.
 You have to build the model from the ground up.
 Do the hard work using relationships.
 Push them, test and break them.
 Build your understanding first of the behavior you are trying to model.

 Here finally is where data science steps in and is useful.

-What holds true for performance and returns also holds true for risk.
+What holds true for performance and returns also hold true for risk.
 If you can’t accurately predict prices, you can’t accurately model price risk.
-Once again process and discipline works better than just technology and black boxes.
+Once again process and discipline work better than just technology and black boxes.